 - Byrd $1,000,000 (2017): a jury in New York awarded Shaquil Byrd $1 million in compensatory damages for his claim he developed breasts and began lactating at age 10 from using Risperdal.
 The trial judge later overturned this verdict on legal grounds.

 - Stange $500,000 (2018): Wisconsin resident Timothy Stange took Risperdal from 2006 to 2009, which was after the FDA expanded its approval to the treatment of bipolar disorder.
 His jury trial resulted in a $500,000 verdict and the trial court granted a second trial to determine whether Janssen should have to pay punitive damages.
-The punitive damages trial was avoided by confidential settlement.
+The punitive damages trial was avoided by a confidential settlement.

 - Murray $6,800,000,000 (2019): Nicolas Murry was initially awarded $1.75 million in compensatory damages for his claim that Risperdal caused him to grow breasts.
 At a subsequent trial on the issue of punitive damages, the jury awarded $8 billion.
 The punitive damage award was later reduced to $6.8 billion.